Top Attractions in Rome, Italy

 Although thousands, maybe even millions, of people throw coins into the Trevi Fountain each year, perhaps few of them know that the coins are purportedly meant to be thrown using the right hand over the left shoulder.
 According to legend, throwing one coin means you’ll return to Rome, tossing two coins means you’ll also fall in love, and tossing three coins means you’ll return, find love, and get married.

-An estimated 3,000 euros are thrown into the fountain each day.
-In 2016, an estimated €1.4 million was thrown into the fountain.
+An estimated 3,000 euros are thrown into the fountain each day, and in 2016, an estimated €1.4 million was thrown into the fountain.

 Roman Forum